ulsdevteam/argo/index.md

 3. Relevant biographical, historical, or administrative activities
 4. The relationships between these records, agents and activities.

-All of this information is managed in its own system, and it is made available in the API.
-The API also includes data used specifically in the DIMES website that improves search and discovery on the site.
+All of this information is managed in its own system and made available via the API.
+The API also includes data used specifically in the DIMES website to improve search and discovery on the site.

 Learn more about what data is available by [browsing the available endpoints](#) *[add link]*, or points of entry to communicate with the API about specific resources.